 There have been 27 different United States flags since 1777.
 The only change over the years has been the number of stars displayed in the Union.
 The current American flag was chosen in 1960.
+Since then, flying the flag on a flagpole has been a popular way to show pride, dedication, and appreciation to the USA and her robust history.

 In the United States, 61% of citizens own an American flag.
 Properly displaying the flag is important, and a telescoping flagpole is an easy, affordable, and beautiful way to demonstrate to everyone that you are proud to be an American.